Xav551123/FormationPuppet/README.md

 install nvm with curl or wget https://github.com/nvm-sh/nvm

-use nvm to install last node

-clone the repository to your home directory with git
+use nvm to install last node `sudo nvm install node` clone the repository to your home directory with git

-run commande  `npm install to install dependency `
+run commande  `sudo npm install` to install dependency

 update the config.json with at least password and login (with nano)